simple2d/simple2d/README.md

 Of course, you can always just download or clone this repo and run `make && make install`.
 This obviously won't check for installed dependancies, which is why the script above is helpful.

+### The Command-line Utility

 Once installed, use the `simple2d` command-line utility to update Simple 2D, check for issues, output the libraries needed to compile applications, and more.
 Run `simple2d --help` to see all available commands and options.

-## Running Tests
+## Tests

+Simple 2D has a few test programs to make sure all functionality is working as it should.

+- [`triangle.c`](tests/testcard.c) – The "Hello Triangle" example in this README.
+- [`testcard.c`](tests/testcard.c) – A graphical card, similar to [TV test cards](https://en.wikipedia.org/wiki/Test_card), with the goal of ensuring all visuals and inputs are working properly.
+- [`audio.c`](tests/audio.c) – Tests audio functions with various file formats interpreted as sound samples and music.

 ### Getting the Test Media

-To keep the size of this repository small, media needed for tests are checked into the [`test_media`](https://github.com/simple2d/test_media) repo and referenced as a [Git submodule](http://git-scm.com/book/en/v2/Git-Tools-Submodules).
+To keep the size of this repository small, media required for tests are checked into the [`test_media`](https://github.com/simple2d/test_media) repo and referenced as a [Git submodule](http://git-scm.com/book/en/v2/Git-Tools-Submodules).
 After cloning this repo, init the submodule and get its contents by using:

 ```bash
 git submodule init